gustafn/ns-modernizer/README.md

 conserve resources.
 The updated code may need to account for this behavior to function as expected.

+Note, that the script does not guarantee to find all deprecated NaviServer calls since in Tcl supports dynamic invocations with eval, or keeping commands/subcommands in variables, etc., which are not tracked by the script.

 ### 2. List Differences:
 Use the `-diff` flag to review changes without making updates:
 ```bash